 - Practice an inquiry process to learn how best to help.

 Fireside chat w.
 Edgar Schein, Peter Schein, and Jeremiah Lee

-To highlight the release of this new module, we are proud to present this “fireside chat” with CoachingOurselves authors Edgar Schein and Peter Schein.
+To highlight the release of this topic, we are proud to present this “fireside chat” with CoachingOurselves authors Edgar Schein and Peter Schein.
 We are delighted to have Jeremiah Lee, a senior innovation leader and leadership adviser at Spencer Stuart, host this fireside chat.

 You can watch the video recording here, or listen to the podcast version:

-Don’t forget to ask for your own perusal version of Edgar’s CoachingOurselves Module “The Art of Helping”!
+Don’t forget to ask for your own perusal version of Edgar’s CoachingOurselves Topic “The Art of Helping“!